 How to Book a Diving Certification Program

 If you are not a certified SCUBA diver and have always wanted to try SCUBA, a Discover SCUBA Diving class is available.
 The course consists of one hour of theory and a one-hour pool session.
 It is brief, safe, and a rewarding experience for those participating.
-All diving certification courses must be booked onboard at the Travel Concierge Desk.
-These programs cannot be booked prior to sailing.
+All diving certification courses must be booked onboard at the Dive Desk.
+The DSD class and beginners dives can be pre-bookable online prior to your cruise.

 The resort certification or Discover SCUBA Diving program offered aboard The Gauguin is the beginning of the PADI open-water diver course.
 If you sign up for one dive on board The Gauguin after completing a Discover SCUBA Diving course, you are registered with PADI and receive credit for one confined-water (pool) session and one open-water dive.
 This certification can be used for up to one year for a dive of up to 40 feet with a dive instructor at any PADI dive center around the world.